 "I don’t think the roof counts as a widow’s walk, but you’ve given me a great base improvement project idea to start while you guys are gone!"
 Mahihko called after him before chuckling and flopping onto one of the couches to busy himself with dissembling and cleaning out his own handgun.

-Simmons groaned as he slammed two boxes of rations together next to Grif’s head, but the orange chupadore just waved a hand sleepily and rolled away from the other soldier.
+Simmons groaned as he slammed two boxes of rations together next to Grif’s head, but the lazy soldier just waved a hand sleepily and rolled away from him.
 "Come on, Grif, I don’t want to get yelled at even more – I’ve already gotten all the other supplies together…well, most of them.
 Wake up!"

 Lone poked his head into the supply room, then stepped past the threshold while clearing his throat lightly.
 Simmons looked up with a scowl before gesturing irritably toward a row of shelving units behind him.
 "Hey, uh…wolf-guy."

 Simmons blinked a few times before lifting both hands in frustration.
 "Okay?!
 Whatever!
 Lone, then, christ!
 Can you grab some toilet paper?
-Sarge said he’s making us wipe with our tail tufts if this asshole here uses Sarge’s stupid magazine to wipe his ass again…"
+Sarge said he’s making us wipe with our tufts if this douchebag here uses Sarge’s stupid magazine to wipe his ass again…"

 Lone glanced over his shoulder at his own shorter, thicker tail, and promptly winced.
 "Ew.
 I don’t even have a tuft, but that sounds awful.
 Yeah, sure…uh."
 He paused and then lifted a finger.
 "You having trouble getting him up?
 Mind if I try something that works on my overly heterosexual friend back home?"